 Exceptions to the rule

-Now that you are aware about recording a lecture is legal or not, let us have a look at how to record these lectures.
-Wondershare DemoCreator is a software that can be used to record lectures and courses.
+Now that you are aware that recording a lecture is legal or not, let us look at how to record these lectures.
+Wondershare DemoCreator is software that can be used to record lectures and courses.
 The tool has advanced features that will allow you to record lectures.
-DemoCreator is easy-to-use screen recording tool that can help you with your recording needs without having any know-how in programming.
+DemoCreator is an easy-to-use screen recording tool that can help you with your recording needs without having any know-how in programming.
 Anybody can use this tool easily.
 Below are the steps that will show you how to record lectures.

-Step 1: Open the app and tap on Get Started option to adjust your recording factors.
+Step 1: Open the app and tap on the "New Recording" option to adjust your recording factors.

 Step 2: Since you are recording a lecture, you need the webcam.
-From the Camera section, users can select their cameras well as the resolution they need want to record at.
+From the Camera section, users can select their cameras and the resolution they need to record at.

 In addition to this, once you have done capturing the lectures, you can add notes, effects, callouts, and zoom.
 This will make the recordings more detailed and elaborate.
 As soon as you have edited the recording by using these features, you can post them as video, Flash-based demos, or LMS compatible formats.

-If you need to record only a particular area on the screen and need to eliminate the rest, there are methods to do that.
+If you need to record only a particular area on the screen and eliminate the rest, there are methods.
 You can customize based on the size, screen size, and the app itself.
-You can take a screenshot while the recording is happening; you can also select to take entire motion recording.
+You can take a screenshot while the recording is happening; you can also select to take the entire motion recording.
 You can also edit a recording and have different project integration.
-If you need to record a lecture using microphone, you can do it with this tool.
+If you need to record a lecture using a microphone, you can do it with this tool.
 Moreover, you can edit the end video with a built-in editor.

-In simple words, we just had a look on is it legal to record college lectures.
-You need to follow certain rules in order to record a lecture.
+In simple words, we just had a look at is it legal to record college lectures.
+You need to follow certain rules to record a lecture.
 Once you do that, you are free to record them.
 And Wondershare DemoCreator is the perfect tool to do that.